Marf27/franck-hertz-experiment/README.md

 This project analyzes experimental data collected during a laboratory experiment at the **Universidad Autónoma de Madrid (UAM)**.
 The accompanying Python code was developed to process, visualize, and analyze the measurements stored in the `MRF/` directory.

-The analysis investigates the characteristic current minima produced by inelastic electron-atom collisions and uses their voltage separation to estimate the **excitation energy of mercury atoms** and the corresponding **photon wavelength**.
+The analysis investigates the characteristic current minima produced by inelastic electron–atom collisions and uses their voltage separation to estimate the **excitation energy of mercury atoms** and the corresponding **photon wavelength**, with **experimental uncertainties propagated through the relevant scientific calculations**.

 ## Overview